sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/invite-persons.md

 Ensure you enter the correct email address without typos and that the brother has indeed created an Organized account and sees the "Thanks for registering" message in the Organized app.
 :::

 4. Once you enter a correct email address that already exists on Organized, the email field will be highlighted with green saying _"User found!
-Create user and set up his profile and rights"_.
+Create user and set up his account and rights"_.
 5. Click "Create user" button and then his user record will be added.

 ![Brother account found](./img/brother-found.png)

 ## Publisher or midweek student

-To bind a user profile with a person record from your congregation, ensure that you have already added this brother or sister to the congregation's [Persons page](../how-to-use/persons/all-persons).
+To bind a user account with a person record from your congregation, ensure that you have already added this brother or sister to the congregation's [Persons page](../how-to-use/persons/all-persons).

 1. Select the corresponding **"Publisher or midweek student"** option.